In July 2015, the series debuted its first lecture on Foreign Policy featuring two former Secretaries of State: Colin Powell and Madeline Albright.

 On May 18, 2017, the third lecture focused on the evolution of the Peace Corps and how its ideals are still relevant today.
 “Inspiring a Sense of Service and Idealism,” will be led by U.S. Secretary of Transportation Elaine L. Chao, former director of the Peace Corps, and Netflix CEO Reed Hastings, a former Peace Corps volunteer, who reflected on their experiences and discuss the need for a spirit of service and idealism.

-On July 19, 2018, the fourth lecture, “Restoring the American Dream” will feature E.J.
-Dionne (The Washington Post) and Ross Douthat (The New York Times) and will be moderated by Ann Compton (Former ABC News White House Correspondent).
+On July 19, 2018, the fourth lecture, “Restoring the American Dream” featured E.J.
+Dionne (The Washington Post) and Ross Douthat (The New York Times).
 We hope this conversation will provide room to reflect on the original “American Dream” as well as present an opportunity to explore the different ways Republicans and Democrats think about it, and imagine the future of the Dream.

 View the full lectures at the link below: